cheind/dest/README.md

 fd.detectSingleFace(img, r);
 ```

 Here `img` is either `dest::core::Image` or `cv::Mat`.
 Once we have a rough estimate of the face location, we need to find a shape normalizing transform.
-By default this is given by
+By default the following is used

 ```cpp
 dest::core::Rect ur = dest::core::unitRectangle();